cossssmin/tailwindcss-plugin-starter/README.md

 ### About

-This is a starter project for Tailwind CSS plugins.
+This is a starter project for creating Tailwind CSS plugins.

 ### Features